 Over the next two years, digitisation will also continue to take place behind the scenes, helping our staff and Board members to work more effectively and efficiently.
 We are committed to continuing to invest in appropriate, innovative technologies to support both customer-facing services and back-office functions.
-We have recently invested in an integrated housing management ICT system and made an early start on adopting hybrid working practices, having had the benefit of moving to new, well-designed offices.
+We have invested in an integrated housing management ICT system and successfully adopted hybrid working practices, having had the benefit of moving to new, well-designed offices.

-- Review our ICT Strategy to support customer expectations and organisational resilience; - Ensure that we utilize the full capability of our new CX software; - Review the effectiveness of our website, making improvements as required; - Introduce a new tenants portal; - Continue to support flexible, hybrid working; and - Continue to develop the digital capability of our staff and Board members.
+- Review our ICT Strategy to support customer expectations and organisational resilience; - Ensure that we utilise the full capability of our new CX software; - Review the effectiveness of our website, making improvements as required; - Introduce a new tenants portal; - Continue to support flexible, hybrid working; and - Continue to develop the digital capability of our staff and Board members. - Ensure cyber resilience across the organisation